 In the school playground we begin to learn the techniques of "how to win friends and influence them."
 There are two particularly unhealthy techniques which are often developed in later life:

 First, there is the standover tactic: violence - "you be my friend or I'll pinch you."
-In later life the threat of physical violence is transferred to such things as guilt manipulation, the "put-down", vicious gossip.......
+In later life the threat of physical violence is transferred to such things as guilt manipulation, the put-down, vicious gossip.......
 A psychological manipulator maintains their friendships by the threat of harm.
 We tend to keep on the good side of such a person because we know they can do us damage; they can castrate us with a single word; they can destroy our circle of relationships.
-For such a person, even friendship itself is increasingly warped.
-Their desire for a meaningful relationship is replaced by the desire for power, control....
-They become sad and lonely people.
+Inevitably they become sad and lonely people.

 Second there is the reward approach: bribery - "you be my friend and I'll give you a lolly".
 This approach seeks to please others so as to maintain, or develop friendships.
-In later life, the need to please others to secure friendships makes such a person a "doormat".
-The "user" quickly ferrets out the "pleaser" and uses them for their own advantage.
-The "pleaser" becomes the person who does everything for everyone.
+In later life, the need to please others to secure friendships makes such a person a doormat.
+The user quickly ferrets out the pleaser and uses them for their own advantage.
+As the years go by the self-worth of the pleaser is slowly undermined.

 Genuine friendships are not based on the need to manipulate, or to please.
 Genuine friendships develop out of mutual care and respect.

-A believer has no need to try to please God, for in Christ our God is already pleased with us, and that completely.
+A believer is not required to work at pleasing God, for by looking to Jesus for our eternal salvation, God is already pleased with us, filled with joy, and that completely so.